Chief Technology Officer

 - How much revenue will each of my customers generate for the company?
 How much revenue will this month’s set of new users generate?

 - What behaviors should I incentivize in my promotion?
 Is my promotion working?

-The Product team can now prioritize and build the right customer-focused features, while the Marketing team has a quantitative basis on which to predict the effectiveness of new promotions.
+Using a variety of AWS services, including ECR, RDS, and VPC, we built an infrastructure that supported those tools.
+Babylist’s Product team can now prioritize and build the right customer-focused features, while the Marketing team has a quantitative basis on which to predict the effectiveness of new promotions.

 To succeed in e-commerce, you must have a deep understanding of your site visitors so you can optimize product features and marketing strategies for your target customers.
 However, the several months it typically takes to run end-to-end marketing campaigns and analyze results for the next campaign is far too long in the current competitive landscape.

-Babylist wanted to be able to validate marketing channels and product changes within a week.
+Babylist needed to be able to validate marketing channels and product changes within a week.
 In order to address this problem, Manifold created a family of machine learning models that could estimate the total revenue a customer would generate and classify whether a user was going to add items to their registry (adopt) or generate revenue (activate).
 We created a custom decision framework that traded absolute accuracy for time, and allowed our client to make decisions based on estimates of CLTV and probability of customer activation.

 Intelligent Feature Engineering